What Does A Dragon Tattoo Symbolize?

 Perhaps the most important part of Chinese tattoos is their meaning of good luck, which is celebrated throughout Chinese history as well as in their culture today.

-The Chinese also include two of our most popular meanings for the dragon: power and strength.
+The Chinese also includes two of our most popular meanings for the dragon: power and strength.

 These two meanings do not seem that different at first glance, but they differ greatly.